Rongorongo text I: Physical description

-This beautifully carved, 126-cm long staff is entirely covered with glyphs running along its length.
+The 126-cm long staff is entirely covered with glyphs running along its length.
 It is round in cross-section, 5.7 cm in diameter at one end and 6.4 cm at the other (per Fischer; length 126.6 cm and circumferences at extremities of 17.1 and 20.0 cm per Bettocchi), and made of unknown wood.
 It is in good condition, but with some splitting, and it is battered on one side of the thick end, evidently from resting diagonally on the ground when held.
 There is some pitting just below the start of line 12 (Fischer's line 1), which Fischer believes may be due to corrosion from the sebum of the bearer's thumb.

 This is widely thought to be one of the finest rongorongo inscriptions.
 Fischer writes The scribe displays the same expertise as the scribe of side a of "Échancrée", and Barthel that The creator must have been a master of his discipline.